leonardo-va/mosquito-BayesianInverse/reportNotes.md

 The increment function depends on the chosen method.

+**derivative evaluation**

+right now u and the result are both transposed and copied every evaluation of rhs. see if that can be avoided

 **Problem with NANs:**

 eggs and juveniles are set to 0 for in the initial conditions for now, since the squared term overflows and breaks everything.
 This has impact on mosquito population and (somehow) host population